gabo-di/DeepHyperNEAT-Julia/readme.md

 The code was tested with julia 1.7, it migth work with julia 1.6 but not less.

+The "main" branch code is a copy of Felix Sosa's code.
+We recommend to use the branch "start_modified" since we made some improvements in the code there.

 ## Example

 An example is provided in the file xor.jl.
 You can run it the following